icecube092/redis-queue/README.md

 ## Warnings

 - Queue behaviour on cluster is undefined.
-Now it's single-node.
+Now it's single-node for read.
 - Use persistent mode of redis-server

 ## Features: